Qiskit/RFCs/README.md

 grammar and technical language where appropriate.
 The aim of an RFC is to convey both a change and a vision for the future it will enable, you must convince the larger Qiskit team that it is valuable.
-- Submit a pull request to the Qiskit meta-package titled "[RFC] RFC Title"
 - Each RFC will be labeled with the relevant packages, so that the respective maintainers of the packages may be notified of the RFC.
 - The RFC will be triaged and if it is of sufficient quality a